isbobby/simple-customer-table/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://god.postman.co/run-collection/01a883b9bec6e5a8ad50?action=collection%2Fimport)
 ## Auth
 /login `POST`
-Retrieves customer username and password from the post request, then calls the ORM's check_hash to check if password matches.
+Retrieves customer username and password from the post request, then calls the ORM's check_hash to check if the password matches.
 If so, return the access token to the customer.

 /logout `DELETE`
-Once a user chooses to logout, his JWT token will be stored in the Redis cache where all the expired tokens are stored.
+Once a user chooses to log out, his JWT token will be stored in the Redis cache where all the expired tokens are stored.
 If a token is expired, users cannot use it to access restricted routes.
 ## Customer
 /customers `GET`
 Gets all the customers in the database.
 Requires JWT token that is not expired.

 /customers?numbers=n `GET`
 Gets N youngest customers in the database, sorting is done using sqlalchemy

 /customers/delete?id=n `DELETE`
-First ensures that this customer exists in the database, then performs deletion using sqlalchemy and commit the session after sucsess.
+First ensures that this customer exists in the database, then performs deletion using sqlalchemy and commit the session after success.

 /customers/create `POST`
-Retrieves customer name and dob from request body and insert them in the database.
+Retrieves customer name and dob from the request body and insert them in the database.
 The updated at field is updated using datetime.now()

 /customers/update `POST`
-Retrieves customer id, name and dob from request body and insert them in the database.
-It will search for hte customer for given ID first then then overwrites existing attributes.
+Retrieves customer id, name and dob from the request body and insert them in the database.
+It will search for the customer for the given ID first then overwrites existing attributes.
 ## Defense against Replay Attack (stolen access token)
 ### Provision of session cookies
 /session_cookie_experiment `GET`
-A session ID is randomly generated and passed back to the user along with access token as aa cookie.
-This cookie is stored in the server side redis cache.
+A session ID is randomly generated and passed back to the user along with an access token as a cookie.
+This cookie is stored in the server-side redis cache.
 When attackers try to access a route using the stolen token without the session cookie, we can detect there's a replay attack.

 However, it only tackles very rare scenarios where the session id cookie is not also stolen.
 Hence it is not robust enough especially when the cookies might also get stolen by attackers.
 ### Rate limiting
-A characteristic of replay attack is the high frequency of requests, a rate limiting declarator can be added to important routes to limit the rate of access.
+A characteristic of a replay attack is the high frequency of requests, a rate-limiting declarator can be added to important routes to limit the rate of access.
 This can be done using python's rate limiter packages.

 ### Process ID
 Instead of tagging the access token with a session ID, we can tag the process with a unique and random key to ensure there's always only one session.

 # Testing
 Testing is not done sufficiently on this project.
 Right now, a pytest package is installed and some simple tests are written in the tests directory.
+Tests can be executed using `pytest`

-The next step will be
+The next steps will be

-Increase test coverage
+1. Increase test coverage

-Implement auto unit testing in docker-compose or other CI/CD pipelines
+2. Implement auto unit testing in docker-compose or other CI/CD pipelines